What Conditions Do Neurologists Treat?

 Some of the most common conditions treated by neurologists are:

 Headaches are a very common neurological disorder that most people encounter on occasion.
-While the majority of time headaches do not indicate a bigger problem, headaches that become more frequent and do not resolve in the typical amount of time can be a sign that you need to see a neurologist to investigate any serious underlying factors.
+While the majority of the time headaches do not indicate a bigger problem, headaches that become more frequent and do not resolve in the typical amount of time can be a sign that you need to see a neurologist to investigate any serious underlying factors.

 There are a few different types of headaches, such as migraines and tension headaches, and each can be triggered by different events.
 Headaches are commonly caused by dehydration, not eating enough, illness, eye strain, sinus problems, and stress.
 A few concerning causes of headaches include high blood pressure, infection, bleeding in the brain, inflammation of the blood vessels in the brain, and brain tumors.